JeffersonLab/clara-tests/stress/README.md

 Execute the `start` script to launch the local front-end DPE:

-    $ ./start <number_of_dpes>
+    $ ./start [ <number_of_dpes> ]

 A tmux session will be created.
-Pane 1 will show the front-end running and each of the next panes will show the running DPEs.
+Pane 1 will show the front-end running and each of the next panes will show the running worker DPEs, if any.
-The focus will be in last pane, to run the reconstruction/stress scripts.
+The focus will be in last pane, to run the stress test scripts.

-If the number of DPEs is set to 0 then no DPE will be started, and only the front-end will be used to run services.
+If the number of worker DPEs is not set, then only the local front-end will be used to run services.

 ## Scripts